 Highly available IP addresses are configured on a network interface.
 During failover and recovery processes they moved to another network interface in the other node by FailSafe.
 Highly available IP addresses are specified when you configure the FailSafe system.
 FailSafe uses the ifconfig command to configure an IP address on a network interface and to move IP addresses from one interface to another.

 In some networking implementations, IP addresses cannot be moved from one interface to another by using only the ifconfig command.
 FailSafe uses medium access control (MAC) address impersonation (re-MACing) to support these networking implementations.
 Re-MACing moves the physical MAC address of a network interface to another interface.
-It is done by using the macconfig command.
+This is done by using the macconfig command.
 Re-MACing is done in addition to the standard ifconfig process that FailSafe uses to move IP addresses.
+This requires two network connections into the public network for each MAC address.
+For each MAC address being moved, a dedicated backup network interface is required.
 To do re-MACing in FailSafe, a resource of type MAC\Address is used.